 Buying a property in France is a relatively straightforward process.
-However, there are some differences compared to buying in the UK, and some things are done in a way you wouldn’t expect.
+However, there are some differences compared to buying in your home country, and some things are done in a way you wouldn’t expect.

 Therefore, it is important that you understand how property purchasing is done in France.
 Knowing from the start will ensure you don’t make a mistake in the process that could cost you dearly in the end.

 Along with differences in process, there’s also the language barrier.
 It is said that if you have a basic knowledge of French, you’re in a more vulnerable position than if you have no French at all.

 This is because the process is technically complex from a legal point of view, and it is better to have everything officially translated to ensure absolute understanding rather than relying on the assumption that you think you know what you’re signing.

 Searching for a property in France

 Property is advertised for sale through estate agents and notaries in France.